-The club has owned the property bounded by Martha Street, Maria Street, Pearl Street and James Street since the late 1920's.
+The club has owned the property, now known as Lions Park, bounded by Martha Street, Maria Street, Pearl Street and James Street since the late 1920's.
 The use of the total area is dedicated to community service.
 In 1991, an agreement between the Burlington Central Lions club and CATC - now known as ROCK (Reach Out Centre for Kids) - brought about the redevelopment of the property and the building of the facility that opened in June of 1992.
 The facility is shared by the two organizations.

 Known for working to end preventable blindness, Lions participate in a vast variety of projects important to their communities.
 These projects range from cleaning up local parks to providing supplies to victims of natural disasters.

 In 1925, Helen Keller challenged Lions to become "knights of the blind in the crusade against darkness".
 Today, Lions are recognized worldwide for their service to the blind and visually impaired.
 Lions demonstrate their commitment to sight conservation through eyeglass recycling, sight partnerships and countless other sight services.